Accessibility Statement for Slindon Parish Council

 Slindon Parish Council is committed to making its website accessible, in accordance with Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, primarily due some old PDFs not being readable within the browser window and those with scanned content.
+This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, primarily due some older PDFs not being readable within the browser window and those with scanned content.

 Content that’s outside the scope of the accessibility regulations

-The following types of content are exempt from the accessibility regulations, but the content does not necessarily appear on the Council’s website:
+The following types of content are exempt from the accessibility regulations, although the content does not necessarily appear on the Council’s website:

 - pre-recorded audio and video published before 23 September 2020